UgeneGorelik/Python_Threading/README.md

 EventsStudy.py:
-how to set flags when tread can procedeed
+how to set flags when declaring when other tread can proced /stop

 _______________________